Mrv47906/Friend/README.md

 # Friend
-Tihis script is for termux begenners
+This script is for termux begenners